unarix/images-optimizer/README.md

 On the web, the larger the image size the longer it will take the web page to load.
 For users who have slower connections, this matters a lot.
 Image size also matters a lot when you insert images into presentations such as PowerPoint, because if you keep the image at its original size, and insert 10-20 images into your presentation, your final PowerPoint size would be huge!

+This simple CLI application allows you to modify all the images you have in a certain directory, resulting in a **new** directory with the **optimized images**.

 ![alt text](https://raw.githubusercontent.com/unarix/images-optimizer/master/screenshot.png?raw=true)

 ## How to Compile